aliensamongu/Syntaxis/README.md

 Σyntaxis Pro
-Disclaimer: I am not the author of this code, but used AI (Artificial Intelligence) to help me write this program.
+<b>Disclaimer: I am not the author of this code, but used AI (Artificial Intelligence) to help me write this program.</b>

 Σyntaxis Pro is a highly specialized, offline-first Reed-Kellogg diagramming engine and textual criticism workspace.
 Designed for linguists and biblical scholars, it combines precision syntax mapping with a built-in manuscript apparatus, all contained within a single, portable HTML/JS file.